penndai/ng2-vscode/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Some git commit/fetch/sync issue
+to fix issue 'Pull is not possible because you have unmerged files', using below commands: git fetch origin git reset --hard origin/master